All Episodes

 I was actually reprimanded for correcting students' grammar and things of that nature.

-I mean, it's just absolutely ridiculous.
+I mean, it's just absolutely ridiculous, this deliberate attempt.

-Why were we why were you why were you w were you reprimanded for correcting their grammar because you were insulting them?
+Were you reprimanded for correcting their grammar because you were insulting them?

-Well well, you you you know why I was corrected.
+Well, you know why it was corrected.

 Basically, it's a judgmental to correct.